 After a tiring journey last weekend, I finally return back to the college again on following Monday.
-We return back to the college and at the beginning of our class Milo greeted everyone and asked us how the weekend was.
+At the beginning of the class Milo greeted everyone and asked us how the weekend was.
 Everyone explaining their stories as usual, ranging from staying at home until going to places around Perth city like Fremantle or Rottnest Island.

 Normally, the interactions between the Asians and Swiss are limited, owing to combination of lack of confidence among the Asian students and arrogance in Swiss side.
 So such thing was considered “first time such thing ever happened”.
 Indeed, I would give the credit to Heinz’s open mindedness.